dcieslak19973/hyperzoekt/README.md

 **Embeddings Service (TEI):**
 - **TEI** on port 8088 → 80 (local embeddings)

-Note: embeddings are mostly working, but you may observe some entities without embeddings when their `source_content` is empty.
-This is frequently caused by upstream tree-sitter extraction not populating `source_content` for certain entities; we intentionally avoid fabricating snippets (for example by falling back to `name`) so the root cause remains visible during debugging.

 2. **Access the services:**
 - **Legacy Admin UI**: http://localhost:7201 (username: `admin`, password: `password`)